AvnerCohen/github-public-monitor/readme.md

 # Github Secrets Public Monitor

 A simple script to loop over all organization members, and search for each commit done by the team, publishing any new commit to a slack channel for a manual review
+The script will search for any new:

+1. Public commits to github
+2. Public gists to github
+3. Company's name mentions across github search
+4. Company's name mentions across docker hub

+Of course, this is a setup that can only work on a low volume public traffic and a small  (< 150) organization.

 ### Why?